sudar/posts-by-tag/readme.txt

 All the parameters that are accepted by the template tag can also be used in the shortcode

+#### Custom field

+You can also specify the tags for each post or page as a custom field also.

 #### Caching

 Note that the Plugin caches the db queries only when it is used as a widget.
 If you are going to use the template tag or use shortcode, then you have to cache it yourself.